4/25/2019

 David Strauss

 Thanks.
 Good morning.
-Good morning, David.
 Last one on missiles and then also one other question.
-Toby, I think you said you highlighted 15, maybe a $15 million negative EAC.
-What were the total negative EACs and missiles in the quarter?
-And then on cash deployment, I think the $500 million share repo number, that's the biggest I've seen on a quarterly basis out of you guys.
-And wow, how you're thinking about share repo from here and then also, you know, the potential to potentially pull forward some of the future pension contribution needs into this year.
+Toby, I think you said you highlighted maybe a $15 million negative EAC.
+What were the total negative EACs of missiles in the quarter?
+And then on cash deployment, I think the $500 million share repo number, that's the biggest I've seen on a quarterly basis out of you guys in a while, how you're thinking about share repo from here, and then also, you know, the potential to potentially pull forward some of the future pension contribution needs into this year.
 Thanks.

 speaker